This article outlines what Interactive FFT is, how it helps you, how you can use it, and how you can access it.

 How does it work?

-This is different from the data displayed on the AI Output chart as AI Output displays a compressed summary of the vibration data, for the purpose of detecting unusual behaviour.
+This is different from the data displayed on the AI Output chart, as the AI Output displays a compressed summary of the vibration data, for the purpose of detecting unusual behaviour.

 This feature provides you with an Interactive FFT every 2 days.

 As the name gives away, the FFT chart is interactive.
 That means you can:

 - Zoom in and out to analyse a portion of a spectrum

 - Show or delete annotations

 - Show harmonic markers

 - Transform the Acceleration FFT into a Velocity FFT